ColleagueRiley/Clipboard-Copy-Paste/README.md

 XNextEvent(display, &event);
 ```

 Then make sure the event is a `SelectionNotify` event.
-Then use `.selection` to make sure the type is a `CLIPBOARD`.
+Then use `.selection` to ensure the type is a `CLIPBOARD`.
 Finally, make sure `.property` is not 0 and can be retrieved.

 ```c
 if (event.type == SelectionNotify && event.xselection.selection == CLIPBOARD && event.xselection.property != 0) {